joeyism/s3-as-a-datastore/README.md

 `keys`: list of all keys in that table.
 Essentially, list the name of all files in the folder

+`objects`: list of all objects in that table.
+Essentially, list the keys but broken down so it can be selected by column name

 #### Full Param Methods
 The following methods require all the params to be passed in order for it to work.